javibc3/s2n-netbench-pq/README.md

-# s2n-netbench
+# s2n-netbench-pq

-An efficiency, performance, and correctness analysis tool for transport protocols.
+An extension of the original s2n-netbench tool with support for post-quantum KEMs and signature algorithms.

 ## Why does this exist?